The Nest

 Now that you know which NYC neighborhoods are the most dangerous, you can decide which part of the city best suits your lifestyle.
 Weigh all the factors––including finding the safest NYC neighborhoods––to make the most informed choice possible.

 At NestApple, we aim to simplify buying and selling homes in NYC and avoid astronomical broker fees.
 We represent buyers, sellers, and tenants at a third of the cost of what most firms charge.
-If you are considering moving to New York or live here already and want to move, contact us to learn more.
+If you are considering moving to New York or live here already and would like to move, please contact us to learn more.

 Written By: Georges Benoliel